perryrh0dan/taskline/readme.md

 ## Languages

 Change the language in the configuration file under language.
-Actual only english(en) and german(de) is supported.
+Following languages are supported:
+- english(en)
+- german(de)
+- spanish(es) (thanks a lot to [camilohh](https://github.com/camilohh) <3)

 Hopefully with your help we are able to translate taskline in much more languages.
 Visit the [contributing guidelines](https://github.com/perryrh0dan/taskline/blob/master/contributing.md#translating-taskline) to learn more on how to translate taskline into more languages.

 ## Development